chalvescao/chalvescao.github.io/_pages/about.md

 Weclome to C-lab.

-I will join the [School of Electrical and Computer Engineering](https://ceat.okstate.edu/ece/welcome-to-ece.html) at [Oklahoma State University](https://go.okstate.edu/) as a Tenure-Track Assitant Professor in the Fall of 2022.
 My research interests lie in the intesection of VLSI, Electronic Deisgn Automation, Computer Architecture, Machine Learning, and Quantum Computing.

 I obtained my Ph.
 D. degree from the [Department of Electrical & System Engineering](https://ese.wustl.edu/index.html) at [Washington University in St. Louis](https://wustl.edu/) in the Summer of 2021 under the supervising of [Dr. Silvia Zhang](https://xzgroup.wustl.edu/people/xuan-silvia-zhang/).
 Before that, I obtained my Master degree from the [School of Integrated Circuits](https://www.sic.tsinghua.edu.cn/) (previously known as Institue of Microelectronics) at [Tsinghua University](https://www.tsinghua.edu.cn/en/), Beijing, China, in the Summer of 2016.
 I was very fortunely working in the VLSI design team led by [Dr. Zhihua Wang](https://www.sic.tsinghua.edu.cn/info/1015/1038.htm).
 I completed my Bachelor degree from [Northwestern Polytechnical University](https://www.nwpu.edu.cn/) Xi'an Shaanxi, China, in the Summer of 2013.